-The market town of Kirkby Stephen lies at the head of the Eden Valley, the source of which is in the Mallerstang Valley, to the south east.
+Kirkby Stephen is a small market town lying at the head of the Eden Valley.
+The river Eden, the source of which is in the Mallerstang Valley to the south east, passes through the town.
 Kirkby Stephen was granted a market charter in 1352/3, and a lively market is still held on Mondays.

 The Parish Church, known locally as the Cathedral of the Dales, was built on the site of an old Anglo-Saxon church, and contains many interesting relics, including the ‘Loki Stone’.
 This is one of only two such stones in Europe.